| Title: | Genetic Algorithm and Particle Swarm Optimization |

 then they will be coerced to even integers by adding 1.

-should be greater then elite.n
+Also, pop.n should be greater than elite.n by at least 2.

-For more information on the genetic algorithm please see Katoch et. al. (2020).
+For more information on the genetic algorithm, please see Katoch et al. (2020).

-This function returns an object of class gena
+This function returns an object of class gena that is a list

 containing the following elements:

-- chromosome (solution) with the highest fitness
+par - chromosome (solution) with the highest fitness

 (objective function) value.

-- value of fn
+value - value of fn at par.

-- matrix of chromosomes (solutions) of the
+population - matrix of chromosomes (solutions) from the

 last iteration of the algorithm.

-- a two-element integer vector giving the number of
+counts - a two-element integer vector giving the number of

-calls to fn
+calls to fn and gr respectively.

-- identical to is.max
+is.max - identical to is.max input argument.

-- vector which i-th element is fitness
+fitness.history - vector whose i-th element is the fitness

-of the best chromosome in i-th iteration.
+of the best chromosome in the i-th iteration.

-- last iteration number.
+iter - last iteration number.

 S. Katoch, S. Chauhan, V. Kumar (2020).
 A review on genetic algorithm: past, present, and future.
 Multimedia Tools and Applications, 80, 8091-8126. <doi:10.1007/s11042-020-10139-6>

-## Consider Ackley function fn <- function(par, a = 20, b = 0.2) { val <- a * exp(-b * sqrt(0.5 * (par[1] ^ 2 + par[2] ^ 2))) + exp(0.5 * (cos(2 * pi * par[1]) + cos(2 * pi * par[2]))) - exp(1) - a return(val) } # Maximize this function using classical # genetic algorithm setup set.seed(123) lower <- c(-5, -100) upper <- c(100, 5) opt <- gena(fn = fn, lower = lower, upper = upper, hybrid.prob = 0, a = 20, b = 0.2) print(opt$par) # Replicate optimization using hybridization opt <- gena(fn = fn, lower = lower, upper = upper, hybrid.prob = 0.2, a = 20, b = 0.2) print(opt$par) ## Consider Rosenbrock function fn <- function(par, a = 100) { val <- -(a * (par[2] - par[1] ^ 2) ^ 2 + (1 - par[1]) ^ 2 + a * (par[3] - par[2] ^ 2) ^ 2 + (1 - par[2]) ^ 2) return(val) } # Apply genetic algorithm lower <- rep(-10, 3) upper <- rep(10, 3) set.seed(123) opt <- gena(fn = fn, lower = lower, upper = upper, a = 100) print(opt$par) # Improve the results by hybridization opt <- gena(fn = fn, lower = lower, upper = upper, hybrid.prob = 0.2, a = 100) print(opt$par) # Provide manually implemented mutation function # which simply randomly sorts genes. # Note that this function should have the same # arguments as gena.mutation. mutation.my <- function(children, lower, upper, prob, prob.genes, method, par, iter) { # Get dimensional data children.n <- nrow(children) genes.n <- ncol(children) # Select chromosomes that should mutate random_values <- runif(children.n, 0, 1) mutation_ind <- which(random_values <= prob) # Mutate chromosomes by randomly sorting # their genes for (i in mutation_ind) { children[i, ] <- children[i, sample(1:genes.n)] } # Return mutated chromosomes return(children) } opt <- gena(fn = fn, lower = lower, upper = upper, mutation.method = mutation.my, a = 100) print(opt$par)
+## Consider Ackley function fn <- function(par, a = 20, b = 0.2) { val <- a * exp(-b * sqrt(0.5 * (par[1] ^ 2 + par[2] ^ 2))) + exp(0.5 * (cos(2 * pi * par[1]) + cos(2 * pi * par[2]))) - exp(1) - a return(val) } # Maximize this function using classical # genetic algorithm setup set.seed(123) lower <- c(-5, -100) upper <- c(100, 5) opt <- gena(fn = fn, lower = lower, upper = upper, hybrid.prob = 0, a = 20, b = 0.2) print(opt$par) # Replicate optimization using hybridization opt <- gena(fn = fn, lower = lower, upper = upper, hybrid.prob = 0.2, a = 20, b = 0.2) print(opt$par) ## Consider Rosenbrock function fn <- function(par, a = 100) { val <- -(a * (par[2] - par[1] ^ 2) ^ 2 + (1 - par[1]) ^ 2 + a * (par[3] - par[2] ^ 2) ^ 2 + (1 - par[2]) ^ 2) return(val) } # Apply genetic algorithm lower <- rep(-10, 3) upper <- rep(10, 3) set.seed(123) opt <- gena(fn = fn, lower = lower, upper = upper, a = 100) print(opt$par) # Improve the results by hybridization opt <- gena(fn = fn, lower = lower, upper = upper, hybrid.prob = 0.2, a = 100) print(opt$par) # Provide manually implemented mutation function # which simply randomly sorts genes. # Note that this function should have the same # arguments as gena.mutation. mutation.my <- function(children, lower, upper, prob, prob.genes, method, par, iter) { # Get dimensional data children.n <- nrow(children) genes.n <- ncol(children) # Select chromosomes that should mutate random_values <- runif(children.n, 0, 1) mutation_ind <- which(random_values <= prob) # Mutate chromosomes by randomly sorting # their genes for (i in mutation_ind) { children[i, ] <- children[i, sample(1:genes.n)] } # Return mutated chromosomes return(children) } opt <- gena(fn = fn, lower = lower, upper = upper, mutation.method = mutation.my, a = 100) print(opt$par)## Consider Ackley function fn <- function(par, a = 20, b = 0.2) { val <- a * exp(-b * sqrt(0.5 * (par[1] ^ 2 + par[2] ^ 2))) + exp(0.5 * (cos(2 * pi * par[1]) + cos(2 * pi * par[2]))) - exp(1) - a return(val) } # Maximize this function using classical # genetic algorithm setup set.seed(123) lower <- c(-5, -100) upper <- c(100, 5) opt <- gena(fn = fn, lower = lower, upper = upper, hybrid.prob = 0, a = 20, b = 0.2) print(opt$par) # Replicate optimization using hybridization opt <- gena(fn = fn, lower = lower, upper = upper, hybrid.prob = 0.2, a = 20, b = 0.2) print(opt$par) ## Consider Rosenbrock function fn <- function(par, a = 100) { val <- -(a * (par[2] - par[1] ^ 2) ^ 2 + (1 - par[1]) ^ 2 + a * (par[3] - par[2] ^ 2) ^ 2 + (1 - par[2]) ^ 2) return(val) } # Apply genetic algorithm lower <- rep(-10, 3) upper <- rep(10, 3) set.seed(123) opt <- gena(fn = fn, lower = lower, upper = upper, a = 100) print(opt$par) # Improve the results by hybridization opt <- gena(fn = fn, lower = lower, upper = upper, hybrid.prob = 0.2, a = 100) print(opt$par) # Provide manually implemented mutation function # which simply randomly sorts genes. # Note that this function should have the same # arguments as gena.mutation. mutation.my <- function(children, lower, upper, prob, prob.genes, method, par, iter) { # Get dimensional data children.n <- nrow(children) genes.n <- ncol(children) # Select chromosomes that should mutate random_values <- runif(children.n, 0, 1) mutation_ind <- which(random_values <= prob) # Mutate chromosomes by randomly sorting # their genes for (i in mutation_ind) { children[i, ] <- children[i, sample(1:genes.n)] } # Return mutated chromosomes return(children) } opt <- gena(fn = fn, lower = lower, upper = upper, mutation.method = mutation.my, a = 100) print(opt$par)

 Impose constraints on chromosomes.

-gena.constr(population, method = "bounds", par, iter)
+gena.constr(population, method = "bounds", par, iter)gena.constr(population, method = "bounds", par, iter)

 population |